 There are so many containers out there to store toys.
 I thought I’d share with you some of the things that have been successful at our house.

 We really like using the fabric boxes to store things in.
 They are pretty sturdy but don’t hurt when you run into them as a crawler or beginning walker.
-Plus they easily transition to bigger kids and even to college, mine just took a few of his boxes to his dorm room.
+Plus they quickly transition to bigger kids and even to college, mine just took a few of his boxes to his dorm room.

 We use fabric boxes for Themed Stations